Step by step advice leading up to, during and after your telephone assessment

 The healthcare professional

 Our healthcare professionals are doctors, nurses, and physiotherapists registered with their governing body.
-They go through a specifically designed training course, approved by DWP on behalf of the Secretary of State.
+They go through a specifically designed training course, approved by DWP.

 Be ready for the healthcare professional to call you 10 minutes before the time of your telephone appointment.
 Ensure your phone is fully charged.
 Find a quiet place with good signal and no background noise.
 Think about what will make the telephone call more comfortable, for example using headphones and having a drink of water available.